 Because the first layup was obviously bad, I decided to do a second flat layup to get it right.
 For the second version, I mixed just over 8 ounces of epoxy, which is way more than I needed.
 I left some in the cup to cure, so that I could verify that it was properly mixed in the first place.
 This one also turned out to be too light (10.2 ounces), though it had significantly less light spots.
 Still, there was enough errors that if it were a real part, I’d be either rejecting or spending effort to repair it.

-For the third layup, I left an electric heater on in the area while it cured.
+For the third layup, I left an electric space heater on in the area while it cured.
 I also utilized a sheet of 100% polyester as peel ply.
 Combined, this worked to produce a pretty good layup with very little noticeable defects.
 Downside, the polyester I used was a bit annoying to peel off, so I’ll find a different fabric to use for peel ply.

 The confidence layup is a piece of urethane foam sandwiched between layers of BID and UNI.
 The goal is to learn how to shape urethane foam, learn how to apply fiberglass to foam, and overall gain confidence that the part, once cured, is incredibly strong.
 I used scrap foam that Aircraft Spruce included to be packing material.